 Exclusion criteria included a diagnosis of IBS-C (constipation predominant) or IBSU (unclassified) as defined by the Rome III criteria or a history of inflammatory or immune-mediated gastrointestinal disorders, including celiac disease.
-Also excluded were subjects with a history of organic gastrointestinal disorders including intestinal obstruction, stricture, toxic megacolon, perforation, fecal impaction, adhesions, ischemic colitis or impaired intestinal circulation, cholecystitis, or major gastrointestinal surgery, including cholecystectomy.
+Also excluded were subjects with a history of organic gastrointestinal disorders including intestinal obstruction, stricture, toxic megacolon, perforation, faecal impaction, adhesions, ischemic colitis or impaired intestinal circulation, cholecystitis, or major gastrointestinal surgery, including cholecystectomy.
 Additional exclusion criteria included a history of cardiovascular events, uncontrolled hypertension, unstable renal, hepatic, metabolic, or hematologic conditions, human immunodeficiency virus (HIV) infection, or a history of alcohol abuse or binge drinking.
 Subjects who refused to discontinue one or more prohibited medications for at least 7 days before beginning the baseline diary and throughout the remainder of the study were excluded.
 The protocol did not allow concomitant or rescue medications during the trial.
-The randomization scheme was computer generated, using the PLAN procedure with SAS software version 9.2 (SAS Institute Inc., Cary, North Carolina, USA) and concealed allocation of assignment was utilized via a central randomization centre.
+The randomization scheme was computer generated, using the PLAN procedure with SAS software version 9.2 (SAS Institute Inc., Cary, North Carolina, USA) and concealed allocation of assignment was utilised via a central randomisation centre.

-The primary endpoint was changed from baseline in the TISS 28 days after the start of therapy.
+The primary endpoint was change in the TISS from baseline 28 days after the start of therapy.

 The trial was conducted at four geographically diverse study sites in the USA, in accordance with good clinical practice (GCP).
-Secondary outcomes included the TISS score at 24 h after start of therapy, reduction from baseline in the frequency and intensity of the 8 individual symptoms included in the TISS (abdominal pain or discomfort, bloating or distension, pain at evacuation, urgency of BM, constipation, diarrhea, passage of mucus or gas, and sense of incomplete evacuation), reduction in severe or unbearable symptom intensity and frequency, and treatment emergent adverse events (TEAEs).
-The delivery system for PO used in this study consists of a triple-coated microsphere formulation with sustained release of PO in the small intestine, to improve the tolerability
+Secondary outcomes included the TISS score at 24 hours after start of therapy, reduction from baseline in the frequency and intensity of the 8 individual symptoms included in the TISS (abdominal pain or discomfort, bloating or distension, pain at evacuation, urgency of BM, constipation, diarrhoea, passage of mucus or gas, and sense of incomplete evacuation), reduction in severe or unbearable symptom intensity and frequency, and treatment emergent adverse events (TEAEs).
+The delivery system for peppermint oil used in this study consists of a triple-coated microsphere formulation with sustained release of peppermint oil in the small intestine, to improve the tolerability.

-At 4 weeks, PO was associated with a 40 % reduction in the TISS from baseline (mean change -1.16, SD \pm 0.807), superior to the 24.3 % decrease (mean change -0.70, SD \pm 0.737) observed with placebo (P = 0.0246).
-The decrease in the TISS of 19.6 % (mean change -0.55, SD \pm 0.613) in the PO group at 24 h was also significantly larger than placebo (-10.3 %, mean change -0.27, SD \pm 0.342) (P = 0.0092).
-At trial completion, patients in the PO group experienced greater improvement in multiple individual gastrointestinal symptoms as well as in severe or unbearable symptoms, compared to placebo.
-PO was well tolerated with few adverse events.
-Withdrawals were rare, with more than 94 % of randomized subjects completing the trial.
-The 4 individual IBS symptoms that were more responsive to PO (abdominal pain or discomfort, abdominal bloating or distension, pain at evacuation, and urgency of BM) were clustered around viscerosensory perception, compared to motility related symptoms such as constipation, diarrhoea, or passage of gas or mucus.
+At 4 weeks, peppermint oil was associated with a 40% reduction in the TISS from baseline (mean change-1.16, SD±0.807), superior to the 24.3% decrease (mean change-0.70, SD±0.737) observed with placebo (p=0.0246).
+The decrease in the TISS of 19.6% (mean change-0.55, SD±0.613) in the peppermint oil group at 24 hours was also significantly larger than placebo (-10.3%, mean change-0.27, SD±0.342) (p=0.0092).
+At trial completion, patients in the peppermint oil group experienced greater improvement in multiple individual gastrointestinal symptoms as well as in severe or unbearable symptoms, compared to placebo.
+Peppermint oil was well tolerated with few adverse events.
+Withdrawals were rare, with more than 94% of randomised subjects completing the trial.
+The 4 individual IBS symptoms that were more responsive to peppermint oil (abdominal pain or discomfort, abdominal bloating or distension, pain at evacuation, and urgency of BM) were clustered around viscerosensory perception, compared to motility related symptoms such as constipation, diarrhoea, or passage of gas or mucus.

-This TISS scale has never been used to measure 24-h efficacy and has not been previously validated.
+This TISS scale has never been used to measure 24 hours efficacy and has not been previously validated.

-The authors explained that this scale was chosen based on its previous use in a trial of PO in patients (Cappello, 2007) with IBS as well as the fact that there is no specific regulatory guidance regarding endpoints for a randomized controlled trial including patients with more than one IBS subtype.
+The authors explained that this scale was chosen based on its previous use in a trial of peppermint oil in patients (Cappello, 2007) with IBS as well as the fact that there is no specific regulatory guidance regarding endpoints for a randomised controlled trial including patients with more than one IBS subtype.